-Abdominal Aortic Aneurysm: Treatment
+Abdominal Aortic Aneurysm: Diagnosis

 The aorta is the largest artery in the body.
 The abdominal portion of the aorta carries blood to the abdomen, pelvis, and legs.
 Sometimes the walls of the aorta weaken and bulge in one area.
 This is called an abdominal aortic aneurysm (AAA).
 AAAs are most often caused by atherosclerosis, also known as hardening of arteries, and high blood pressure.